mfakgun97/Predicting-number-of-citations/README.md

 ## Paper Citation Prediction with Ridge, ElasticNet, XGBoost, and Stacked Models

-TiU Data Science MAster Machine Learning Individual Assignment Project.
+TiU Data Science Master, Machine Learning Individual Assignment Project.
 This work graded based on the Codalab competition created by the teachers.

 # Overview